-Various thoughts I felt like posting on different occasions on LinkedIn.
+Various thoughts I posted on different occasions on LinkedIn.

 Even software professionals can be rated like chess players.
-Whether it is successfully delivering a complex project or getting rewarded based on an innovative solution, the pressures of keeping up with one’s own rating can be obsessive.
+Whether successfully delivering a complex project or getting rewarded based on an innovative solution, the pressures of keeping up with one’s rating can be obsessive.
 They can cause stress and anxiety.
-When a chess player faces tough competition in a rated game, the fear of losing that leads to a rating decline can be overwhelming.
-But if the game is treated as unrated, then ones’ rate would not be impacted by the win or loss.
-Stakes will be lower and the pressure will be less.
+When a chess player faces tough competition in a rated game, the fear of losing, which leads to a rating decline, can be overwhelming.
+But if the game is treated as unrated, then one’s rate would not be impacted by the win or loss.
+Stakes will be lower, and the pressure will be less.
 We can do the same for the software development process as well.
-Why not pick up an unrated project, such as something of your choosing or a new type of code you always want to try but are afraid to be measured.
-Do it under your own pace.
-Once you feel more comfortable, take a similar project as a rated challenge at your job or in your community.
+Why not pick up an unrated project, such as something of your choosing or a new type of code you always want to try but are afraid to be measured?
+Do it at your own pace.
+Once you feel more comfortable, take a similar project as a rated challenge at your job or community.
 You will then feel more confident and more comfortable with what you do.
 That’s what I do when I either code or play chess. #technology

-The big challenge to staying on top of your game is staying focused, being organized, and keeping learning.
-Supervised learning is the way to go when you are young but it gets more complicated with unsupervised learning as you become more independent.
-I believe that reinforcement learning is the way for humans and machines alike to continue advancing together.
+The big challenge to staying on top of your game is staying focused, organized, and learning.
+Supervised learning is the way to go when you are young, but it gets more complicated with unsupervised learning as you become more independent.
+Reinforcement learning is the way for humans and machines alike to continue advancing together.
 It keeps humans fit, just like machine learning models with deep learning.
-Learning from mistakes, thinking of alternative paths, and staying positive on every track are keys to staying top of the game. (last minute thoughts before heading to the gym in the morning and later to work 🙂
+Learning from mistakes, thinking of alternative paths, and staying positive on every track are keys to staying on top of the game. (last-minute thoughts before heading to the gym in the morning and later to work 🙂

-Both scuba divers, those with oxygen bottles under water, and skin drivers, those floating over the water looking down with snorkeling masks, can find treasure.
+Both scuba divers, those with oxygen bottles underwater, and skin drivers, those floating over the water looking down with snorkeling masks, can find treasure.
 Which one can be like you?
 A scuba diver would stay deep underwater but can’t stay long because the oxygen in their bottle is limited, and their equipment is heavy over the water.
-The skin diver carries light equipment and can cover more surface area because they breathe unlimited air but can’t search deep down underwater like scuba divers.
-When it comes to research and learning opportunity in the workplace, which one can be you?
+The skin diver carries light equipment and can cover more surface area because they breathe unlimited air but can’t search deep underwater like scuba divers.
+Regarding research and learning opportunities in the workplace, which one can be you?
 The answer is in nature.
-Watch how the cormorants birds that dive deep under water do it with speed and focus then think of its approach as an opportunity for you to do just that in your next project.
+Watch how the cormorant birds that dive deep underwater do it with speed and focus, then think of its approach as an opportunity for you to do just that in your next project.
 Check the video of Cormorants: Birds That Swim